 Evaluate Your Work-at-Home Policy & Available Tools

-Depending on what type of crisis we’re dealing with, a lot of folks may not be able to come into the office.
+Depending on what type of crisis we’re dealing with, many folks may not be able to come into the office.
 Dust off your work from home or telework policy because this will come up, and the answer can have a profound impact on the way your practice runs until things can get back to normal.

 In some cases, there won’t even be an option to go into the office, so employees will have to work from home.
 If that’s the case, the expectations better are clear.
 Also, consider if your workplace culture is one where people are made to feel bad if they work from home or if there’s an internal pressure to come into the office regardless of how you’re feeling or what you’re going through.

 Slack is a great communication and collaboration tool as long as no PHI is being exchanged.
-If you’re just looking to quickly connect one department or team to another, it works great.
+If you’re looking to connect one department or team to another quickly, it works great.
 It allows users to organize conversations, share files, and get answers faster than email or text messaging, and it’s free to get started.

 Zoom is another highly-rated communication tool employees can use to host face-to-face meetings with a click of a button.
 When you can’t meet in person, you can do a Zoom call.
 The video quality is very high, and features allow you to quickly and easily share screens, annotate what you’re seeing, and you can even record calls to share with those that missed them.

 Both services have a free tier, so you may want to have these things in place before a crisis actually does occur to get everyone’s feet wet with this new way of communicating now rather than just sending emails back and forth.
-This way, if something does happen, then at least your team is used to the functionality of the tool.
+This way, if something does happen, at least your team is used to the tool’s functionality.

 Be a Resource